rajatrawataku1/UEFA-Champions-League/README.md

 # UEFA-Champions-League
 Grouping 32 Teams in 8 Groups with various constraints.

+> Follow the link for illustration : https://rajatrawataku1.github.io/UEFA-Champions-League/

 ## Problem Statement :
    Our goal is to create a program / website application which randomly generates 8 groups with 4 teams each.